earthly/earthly/README.md

 # 🌎 Earthly - a build system for the container era

-**🛠 Build anything via containers** - build container images or standalone artifacts (binaries, jars, eggs, gems, crates, arbitrary files).
+**🛠 Build anything via containers**

+> Build container images or standalone artifacts (binaries, jars, eggs, gems, crates, arbitrary files).

-**💻 Programming language agnostic** - allows use of language-specific build tooling.
+**💻 Programming language agnostic**

+> Allows use of language-specific build tooling.

-**♻️ Reproducible builds** - does not depend on user's local installation.
+**♻️ Reproducible builds**

+> Does not depend on user's local installation.
 Runs the same locally, in CI, or on the laptop of your colleague.
 No need to pre-install project-specific dependencies.

-**⛓ Parallelism that just works** - builds in parallel without special considerations the user has to make.
+**⛓ Parallelism that just works**

+> Builds in parallel without special considerations the user has to make.

-**🏠 Mono-repo friendly** - ability to split the build definitions across a vast directory hierarchy.
+**🏠 Mono-repo friendly**

+> Ability to split the build definitions across a vast directory hierarchy.
 Build components one at a time or altogether.

-**🏘 Multi-repo friendly** - ability import builds or artifacts from other repositories.
+**🏘 Multi-repo friendly**

+> Ability import builds or artifacts from other repositories.

 ----------------------------